oseymour/ScraperFC/docs/source/fbref_examples.rst

 Match stats
 ***********

-In this code block, we're scrpaing data from an FBRef match page.
+In this code block, we're scraping data from an FBRef match page.
 The example I've chosen is So'ton 2:5 Tottenham from 20 Sept, 2020.

 .. code-block:: python